dineshgowda24/blog/content/posts/exploring-the-enigma-of-database-vacuuming/index.md

 (3 rows)
 ```

-We can see in the below output that `VACUUM FULL` removes the dead tuples and reclaims the space occupied by them.
+In the below output, we can see that `VACUUM FULL` removes the dead tuples and reclaims the space they occupied.
 The previous dead tuples with **t_xmin** `778` and `779` are removed and the space is reclaimed.

 ```sql
 vacuum full test_table;